AdvaniaSE/PowerShellFundamentals/06. Text and Files/Detailed.md

 # > Emanuel Palm    28  green  1436090893
 ```

-- Use VSCode to save these commands in a file called MyLabFile.ps1 in the folder you created in [lab  3](../03.%20Commands%20and%20Methods/Lab.md) - `Find a command to use and create a folder called "MyLabFiles".
-Remember the path to it.`
+- Use VSCode to save these commands to the PowerShell script file called `MyLabFile.ps1` in the folder created in [Lab 3](../03.%20Commands%20and%20Methods/Lab.md)

 ---